ciechanowiec/java_mantra/README.md

 2.3. exactly one or two arguments were provided (exact number of required arguments depends on configuration, by default two are required):<br/>
 2.3.1. an absolute path where the project directory is to be created (if this argument is required by configuration)<br/>
 2.3.2. a project name<br/>
-2.4. the absolute path where the project directory is to be created (the path passed to the command or set globally during the configuration) is correct<br/>
+2.4. the absolute path where the project directory is to be created (the path passed to the command or hardcoded during the configuration) is correct<br/>
 2.5. the provided project name is correct (should consist only of lower case letters and numbers; the first character should be a letter)<br/>
 2.6. the project directory hasn’t existed yet<br/>
 3\.
 Create the project directory (name of the project directory is the project name)<br/>